Connor-Madden/PeachInterfaces/README.md

-# 🍑 Peach Interfaces: Fashion & Clothing Catalogue Project
+# 🍑 Peach Interfaces: Fashion & Clothing Catalogue

 ## 📋 Overview
 This project is focused on cataloging fashion and clothing items.
 The application features a graphical user interface (GUI) built using JavaSwing/JavaFX, with database management handled through SQL and Java.